 - School of Music class

 Join the Bluegrass Ensemble and get some experience playing with mandolin players, fiddlers, guitarists, vocalists, and more.
-Singer-songwriters, join us if you’d like to work on arrangements of your songs with a band.
-All instruments are welcome.
-This class will focus on Bluegrass tunes, but will also touch on Americana, folk, blues, country, and old-time, depending on students’ interests.
-We’ll be covering Americana, folk, blues, country, old-time and bluegrass.
+This class will focus on Bluegrass songs and tunes, but will also touch on Americana, folk, blues, country, and old-time, depending on students’ interests.
 The specific genres and songs will depend on which instruments are represented in the ensemble.
 Students should have basic knowledge about chords and how to play their instrument.
+All instruments are welcome!

 - Old Time